nrush23/CV_2025/README.md

 ## To Do (Try to have basic setups for next weekend)

-- [ ] Set up a Pong model to be used within our model.
+- [ x ] Set up a Pong model to be used within our model.
 This should have an API to be used within our pipeline to move the paddle.
     - ALE Gymnaisum Pong API: https://ale.farama.org/environments/pong/
     - ALE models: https://ale.farama.org/environments/